mjbots/pi3hat/docs/reference.md

 # mjbots pi3 hat #

-This is the reference documentation for the mjbots pi3 hat r4.4b.
+This is the reference documentation for the mjbots pi3hat r4.5.
 What is it?

-The mjbots pi3hat is a daughterboard for a Raspberry Pi (tm), which provides the following:
+The mjbots pi3hat is a daughterboard for a Raspberry Pi (tm) 3 or Raspberry Pi 4 [1], which provides the following:

- * Power input from 8-44V, provides 5V for Raspberry Pi
+ * Power input from 8-54V [2], provides 5V for Raspberry Pi
  * 5x independent 5Mbps CAN-FD buses
  * A 1kHz IMU and attitude reference system
  * A spread spectrum nrf24l01 interface

+1. The pi3hat is not compatible with the Raspberry Pi 1, 2, or 5.
+2. The pi3hat r4.4 and earlier support 8-44V DC input.

 # Pinouts #